SamvitJ/samvitj.github.io/blog-source/_posts/2017-08-14-evaluating-startups.md

 \end{aligned}
 $$

-Take this formula for what it is: a *heuristic* for your ownership stake in a startup.
-Note also that percent ownership alone says nothing about your potential upside.
+Take this formula for what it is: a heuristic for your ownership stake in a startup.
+In particular, percent ownership alone says nothing about your potential upside.
 To estimate upside, you need to consider a range of possible trajectories that the company could take after you join.
 If you join a company that goes under, or is acquired for peanuts, it won't matter if you own 1% of it or 0.01% of it.
 1% of 0 is still 0.

 #### Strength of founders